aNerdInTheHand/birthday/index.md

 Out in the pram every hour of the night

-From sunsent, to darkness, to sunrise, to light
+From sunset, to darkness, to sunrise, to light

 Some of the hardest times daddy has known